dangirsh/QuipperDemo/README.md

 QuipperDemo
 ============

 This is a demonstration of several ways [Quipper](http://www.mathstat.dal.ca/~selinger/quipper/) can be used in designing circuits for quantum computing.
 More importantly, it's an excuse to play with [Haskell](https://www.haskell.org/) and quantum information processing at the same time!
-I created a [writeup](writeup/writeup.pdf) as to submit for my [CS4812](https://courses.cit.cornell.edu/physics4481-7681_2014sp/) final project.
-It contains more details than this README, and might be useful for understanding the purpose of each function.
+I created a [writeup](writeup/writeup.pdf) which contains more details than this README.

 # Key Features Demonstrated